AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 ### Gas

-Once the L2 block body is removed from calldata, the "static" arguments to call the propose function should be under 1KB.
-But including commitee ECDSA signatures, this goes to ~7KB.
+Including signatures, the calldata for a propose transaction is ~7KB.

+So the overhead of the forwarder contract is:

+1. **Calldata Copying**:

+   - Copy cost: 3 gas per 32‑byte word
+   - 7000 bytes / 32 bytes per word ~= 220 words
+   - 220 words × 3 gas ≈ 660 gas
+   - Memory expansion cost: Memory is priced using the formula C(m) = 3\*m + floor(m²/512) for m words.
+   - For 220 words: 3×220 + floor(220²/512) = 660 + 96 ≈ 754 gas
+   - Total for copying: 660 + 754 ≈ 1414 gas

+2. **Call Overhead**:
+   - The basic cost of a call is about 700 gas.

+**Adding it up**:

+- 1414 gas (copying/calculation) + 700 gas (call) ≈ 2114 gas

-Operating at 10TPS, this means an overhead of under (16 gas/B \* 8KB) / (10 transactions/s \* 36s) = 355 gas per L2 transaction.
+Operating at 10TPS, this means an overhead of under 2114 gas / (10 transactions/s \* 36s) = 5.87 gas per L2 transaction.

 ### Future work